VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

 navigation fields:
 "destination" (string): the destination of the navigation
-	if you use this the scene it is defined in will be used as origin this is the preferred way, you should always use this over "origin" when navigating within an animation pack "origin" (string): the origin of the navigation option if you use this the scene it is defined in will be used as destination this can be used to create navigations from scenes of other animation packs to your scene without overwriting them you should never use "origin" and "destination" at the same time "priority" (int): a priority for the order of the navigation options in the menu (default: 0)
+	if you use this a navigation option is added to this scene that leads to the destination scene this is the preferred way, you should always use this over "origin" when navigating within an animation pack "origin" (string): the origin of the navigation option if you use this a navigation option is added to the origin scene that leads to this scene this can be used to create navigations from scenes of other animation packs to your scene without overwriting them you should never use "origin" and "destination" at the same time "priority" (int): a priority for the order of the navigation options in the menu (default: 0)